stadiamaps/ferrostar/guide/src/jetpack-compose-customization.md

 In the case that you want complete control though, the map view itself is actually not that complex.

-TODO: Passing a composable to add layers to the map (WIP)

 ### Style

 The demo app uses the MapLibre demo tiles, but you’ll need a proper basemap eventually.